NLM CityHopper Flight 431: Description of the accident

-Stresses experienced by the airframe owing to severe turbulence resulted in loads of +6.8 g and −3.2 g causing the starboard wing to detach.
+Stresses experienced by the airframe owing to severe turbulence resulted in loads of +6.8 g and −3.2 g ripping the starboard wing off.
 The aircraft was designed for a maximum G-load of up to 4 g.
 The aircraft spun down into the ground from 3000 ft, crashing some 400 m from a Shell chemical plant on the southeastern outskirts of Moerdijk.
 All 17 occupants of the aircraft perished in the accident.
 While observing the unfolding incident from the ground, a firefighter suffered a fatal cardiac arrest.